-- 1/2 cup butter or coconut oil (cold/solid at room temp)
+- ½ cup butter or coconut oil, cold/solid at room temperature

 - 1 egg

-- Add the butter or coconut oil (must be cold), the coconut sugar and the egg yolk and pulse until it forms a ball.
+- Add the butter or coconut oil, coconut sugar, and egg and pulse until it forms a ball.

-- Press in to the bottom of a pie pan (or 8x8 dish) and set aside.
+- Press into the bottom of a pie pan and set aside.

-- In a small saucepan, bring the maple syrup to a simmer and simmer for about 5 minutes or until it reaches 225 degrees (or starts to bubble up).
+- For filling, in a small saucepan, bring the maple syrup to a simmer and simmer for about 5 minutes or until it reaches 225 degrees or starts to bubble up.
 I got this tip from this post.